open-make/openmakewebsite/content/blog/2023-02-08-m19-oxygen-concentrator/index.en.md

 We couldn't because you can't start manufacturing zeolite as a country overnight but eventually it caught up.
 Now  it's available everywhere.
 There are few Indian organizations coming up doing things in that space.
 {{< /expand >}}

+{{< card2 "Decision making">}}
+There were three of us who were making certain decisions.
+We were listening to everyone.
+But it was important to move fast.
+{{< /card2 >}}

 > How were decisions made within the project?

 {{< expand "Show answer">}}
 It was pretty democratic for most of the way to be able to move quick.
 At that time, it was important to be able to move quick.
 Internally, there were three of us that were making certain decisions.
 We were listening to everyone.
 But it was important to move faster.
 The guys leading the project were taking massive decisions and listening to everyone and moving forward.
 {{< /expand >}}

+{{< card2 "Hardware importance">}}

+Almost about 150 organizations were able to join up for M19 collective.
+We build an oxygen concentrator.
+We were able to build on top of it and do a lot of service in terms of repairing.

+We were trying to figure out how do we create a system where we are able to make it easier for folks to certify hardware for medical use.
+I think it's a work in progress always.
+{{< /card2 >}}

+## The Hardware

 > What was the hardware product exactly that you have developed?

 {{< expand "Show answer">}}
 It's an oxygen concentrator that gives you about 15 liters per minute, the oxygen is at 90 plus percent efficiency or purity.
 This is pretty standard now.
 But one was a high flow rate oxygen concentrator, the second was completely open.
 The third was made using locally available parts in India and without anything that was not available at that time.
 We were able to look at a few issues and work on issues around humidity and tropicalisation of the concentrators.
 We realized when we opened up a lot of concentrators coming from outside of India that they had physical damage as well.
 {{< /expand >}}

+{{< card2 "Hardware components">}}
+Mechanically, we have to create the entire structure and to assemble all the parts.
+Electronically, we designed our own PCBs.
+One of the labs/teams was able to design a software to calibrate the machine because one of the issues was timing and calibration.
+{{< /card2 >}}

 > How would you classify the product in terms of mechanical, electrical or software components?